kapilsharma/tddworkshop/README.md

 I recommend not to check the solution until you try it yourself.
 However if you are stuck or want to see how I did it, please go through [Task 1 solution](task1solution.md).

-# Get your code reviewed

-(Optional step)

-To get your code reviewed by me, it must be open source project, committed on github.

-Once committed, let me know and ask me to review your code.
-As soon as I get some time, I'll check your code and let you know if there are some improvement points.
-To tell me about your code, just tweet

-> @phpreboot check TDD workshop code at <Github repo URL>

 ## Other tasks

   - [Task 2](task2.md)